AI Risks & Concerns

 • Liability questions: Who is responsible for AI errors?

-• Competitive positioning: How are peer districts approaching AI?
+• Competitive positioning: How are peer institutions approaching AI?

 • Staff impact: How will roles evolve?